D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

 ### System Utilities
 System utilities provide abstractions over system resources like Date and Time, GUIDs, File System, and Console Input/Output.
 These abstractions are instrumental in creating testable code by enabling dependency injection, which allows for the substitution of these system classes with mock objects during testing.

-- **DateTimeProvider.cs**: Facilitates working with dates and times in a testable way by abstracting system-specific implementations.
+- **DateTimeProvider**: Facilitates working with dates and times in a testable way by abstracting system-specific implementations.

 #### Examples:
 1. **Injecting DateTimeProvider into a service for testability:**